 Among the advisor portfolios we analyzed, just 6% used strategic beta strategies exclusively in their passive allocations, compared with 26% who used traditional capitalization-weighted strategies exclusively.
 The majority (69%) used a combination of cap-weighted and strategic beta.

-Conclusions expressed in this article are based on the data collected in the John Hancock Investments study and may not be representative of all financial advisors.
+Conclusions expressed in this article are based on the data collected in the John Hancock Investment Management study and may not be representative of all financial advisors.

 1 “The Number of Strategic BETA ETPs Continues to Mushroom,” Morningstar, 9/28/16.